hamed65kz/ISC-Challenge-Without-Boost/README.md

 B. Router get new memory for each message, for better performance we could use pre-allocated memories.

+C. For scalability, select() has limitations (max socket fd, performance).epoll() on Linux are more scalable.

+D. Implement internal buffers for handling partial send and recv.

-C. Performance and CPU profiling, measure message throughput.
+E. Performance and CPU profiling, measure message throughput.